-Page 4 of 17 - Cardiff and Vale University Health Board's 2021-22 financial statements: audit enquiries to those charged with governance and management -Please contact us in Welsh or English / Cysylltwch â ni'n Gymraeg neu'n Saesneg.
+Page 4 of 17 - Cardiff and Vale University Health Board's 2021-22 financial statements: audit enquiries to those charged with governance and management - Please contact us in Welsh or English / Cysylltwch â ni'n Gymraeg neu'n Saesneg.

-Question Response 1.
-How does the Board exercise oversight of management's processes for identifying and responding to the risks of fraud within the audited body and the internal control that management has established to mitigate those risks?
-The Board has delegated the review and monitoring of management processes for identifying and responding to fraud risks to Audit and Assurance Committee.
-This monitoring is supported by the work of the Audit and Assurance Committee and by the internal audit and counter fraud services for which the Finance Director is the lead Executive Director.
-The Audit and Assurance Committee receives regular reports on counter fraud matters and on the adequacy internal controls that exist within the Health Board and on the actions being taken to mitigate these risks.
-The Chair of the Audit and Assurance Committee is an Independe Member of the Board and reports back to th Health Board on these matters and the minutes of both the public and private meetings of the Audit and Assurance Committee are included in the meeting pape of the Board in its open and private meeting alleged fraud since 1 April 2021?
-Yes, as part of their private meetings, the Board receives minutes from the private meeting of the Audit and Assurance Committee, which includes any significant points highlighted in the Counter Fraud Progress Reports ----------------------------------- --
+Enquiries of those charged with governance - in relation to fraud Question Response The Board has delegated the review and 1.
+How does the Board exercise oversight of management's monitoring of management processes for processes for identifying and responding to the risks of identifying and responding to fraud risks to the fraud within the audited body and the internal control that Audit and Assurance Committee This management has established to mitigate those risks? monitoring is supported by the work of the Audit and Assurance Committee and by the internal audit and counter fraud services for which the Finance Director is the lead Executive Director.
+The Audit and Assurance Committee receives regular reports on counter fraud matters and on the adequacy of internal controls that exist within the Health Board and on the actions being taken to mitigate these risks.
+The Chair of the Audit and Assurance Committee is an Independent Member of the Board and reports back to the Health Board on these matters and the minutes of both the public and private meetings of the Audit and Assurance Committee are included in the meeting papers of the Board in its open and private meetings.